What are Spatial Regression Models?

-Each dot represents GPS position of marsh deer.
-Visually, there appears to be less marsh deer near roads and campgrounds.
+Each dot represents the GPS position of marsh deer.
+Visually, there appears to be fewer marsh deer near roads and campgrounds.
 Another observation is that marsh deer appear denser in cells D2 and D3 where wetlands are present.

-This hotspot map confirms less deer close to roads to a degree of less than -2 standard deviations from the mean.
-Marsh deer are more dense near cells D2.
-Other than these two low and hotspots, there doesn’t appear to be any more spatial patterns in the study area.
+This hotspot map confirms fewer deer close to roads to a degree of less than -2 standard deviations from the mean.
+Marsh deer are denser near cells D2.
+Other than these two low and hotspots, there don’t appear to be any more spatial patterns in the study area.

 - Why are there so many deer in these hot spots?